 What's a Good Pimento Pepper Substitute?

 It depends on what you're using them for.
 If you're looking for pickled pimentos and can't find them, you can use any other sweeter pickled pepper that you can find.
 Pickled red peppers would be ideal, but pickled green peppers are good, too.

 Try pickling your own peppers for a quick fix.

 For fresh pimentos, bell peppers are probably the easiest to find as a substitute, but any sweeter red pepper variety will do, such as the piquillo pepper, corno di toro pepper, or any Italian sweet pepper.

 Mike's Personal Experience

-I’ve grown pimento peppers in our home garden and had no issues.
+I've grown pimento peppers in our home garden and had no issues.
 The plants were not fussy and grew easily.
-They were somewhat productive and I was able to use the peppers in a variety of ways, from general daily cooking to stuffing to drying.
+They were somewhat productive and I was able to use the peppers in a variety of ways, from general daily cooking to stuffing or drying.

 I even used some of them to make Patty a mild "hot" sauce that she used up pretty quickly.